 Myocardial Oxygen Balance

-A reduced oxygen supply/demand ratio is the cause of chest pain (angina) associated with coronary artery disease.
+A reduced oxygen supply/demand ratio causes chest pain (angina) associated with coronary artery disease.
 These patients are treated with antianginal drugs such as beta-blockers, calcium-channel blockers, nitrodilators that improve this ratio.